miércoles, 31 de mayo de 1989

 que si soy un tonto, tú mi tontería.

-You say I'm a fool, a fool
+You say I am ridiculous, a fool,

 (Pintura del artista ruso Serge Marshennikov)

-That seeing you made me crazy
+That seeing you drove me mad,

-that I was a prickly lemon tree
+that I was a thorny lemon tree,

-That I was the weed you cut
+That I was the weed you cut away,

-that I was a black cloud that overshadowed
+a black cloud that dimmed your grace,

-the grace that heaven endowed you
+the gift that heaven had bestowed,

 and that with your words you deceived me.

-But you forget to say about your eyes
+But you forget to mention your eyes,

-and how your hands shook
+and how your hands trembled

-That you gave me your tenderness first
+That you gave me your tenderness first,

 viernes, 19 de mayo de 1989